Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Discussion

 \section{Discussion}

-We derived dietary patterns of a small-sized subset of adult HCHS/SOL participants with South American ethnic background.
-Existing methods were challenged by weakly separated dietary patterns producing inaccurate inference of dietary patterns, especially in small-sized subpopulations with limited data.
-In addition, dietary patterns may show varying degrees of separation by major food groups because food consumption behaviors are often more similar for some food groups compared to others.
+Using LCMs, we derived dietary patterns of a small subpopulation of HCHS/SOL participants with South American ethnic background.
 We enhanced the inference of dietary patterns by introducing a tree-regularized Bayesian LCM that infers a hierarchical relationship among dietary patterns to facilitate sharing of statistical strength to make better estimates using limited data.
 Simulation and data analysis demonstrated that our method improved estimation of dietary patterns and individual class assignments relative to existing techniques based on classical Bayesian LCMs.

 It is worth noting that DDT-LCM is perfectly suitable under larger sample sizes and produces comparable performances as classical LCMs at additional computational expense.
 In practice, because the boundary between large and small sample sizes is often unclear and must be determined relative to the actual degree of separation between dietary patterns in the data, DDT-LCM can guard against potential numerical and statistical instability.